sammler/docs/docs/content/about/30-roadmap.md

     identifier: about/roadmap
 ---

+I have spent most of 2017 to get some of the basics done for sammler.
+Now it's time to bring everything together.
+Therefore phases have been defined for the next development steps.

 ## Phase 1: Core

 - [x] Have some scheduled tasks defined (file based, just a YML file) (=jobs) in the [scheduler-service](/services/scheduler-service)